List of Metrobus routes in Virginia: Former routes

+Routes eliminated due to Bus Redesign

+All routes listed below were eliminated or renamed into an A or F designation on June 29, 2025.

+Former Routes history

+Routes eliminated before Bus Redesign

 During the years, Fairfax Connector, DASH, Arlington Transit, and PRTC OmniRide took over parts of Northern Virginia for WMATA as it would be easier to operate and maintain.
 Some of the discontinued routes from WMATA are now operated under those bus carriers.
 Other routes were discontinued due to either low ridership, duplication of another route, merged into other routes, or low funding.
 However some routes would be reincarnated into new routes for Metrobus.
 Examples of reincarnations were the 7M, 16C, and 26A.